-Legacy giving is a gift arranged now to provide funds to the Foundation at
+Legacy giving is a gift arranged now to provide funds to the Foundation at some point in the future.

 Many donors choose to bequeath funds to the Foundation in their wills, as a way to offer continued support.
 At the KDH Foundation, Legacy gifts account for roughly 10 percent of our funds.